 Darlene Blackman has worked in animal welfare for nearly 40 years.
-She is a dog training instructor as a part of her role as the director of community engagement, where she manages the Pet Care Assistance, Animal-Assisted Programs and Share a Book programs as well as Humane Education.
+She is a dog training instructor as a part of her role as the director of community engagement, where she manages the Pet Care Assistance, Pet Safety Net, Animal-Assisted Programs, and Share a Book programs as well as Humane Education.
 Darlene is well known in the industry for having created the Your Dog to Share and the Share a Book animal assisted therapy dog programs.
 She presents workshops at many local and national conferences featuring the work of Marin Humane community engagement programs and the human-companion animal bond.
 During her tenure at Marin Humane she has also held positions in education, adoptions and the behavior and training departments.

 Before joining the team at Marin Humane, Darlene worked for 10 years at the Massachusetts SPCA in animal care, humane education and volunteer coordination.
 She also worked at the Massachusetts Audubon Society, a farm education center, and at a livestock auction where she worked to create a safer, more humane place for the animals.

 Darlene graduated from the University of Massachusetts in Amherst where she studied animal science/veterinary medicine.
-She lives with her husband, daughter, cat Snowy and amazing therapy dog Duncan.

 Yuching enjoys sharing her knowledge and helping people discover the talents of their dogs.
 When not working with client dogs, Yuching enjoys baking (dog treats), knitting (dog sweaters), reading (about dogs) and hiking (with her fearful but very cute dog).